 The city of Austin in the heart of Texas has enjoyed incredible population growth in recent years, to where it now stands as the tenth most populous city in the United States.
 Its metro area spans five counties, which increases the overall population of the Austin region to more than two million.
 In just the last 10 years, the area's growth has increased by about 10% as people discover the sights, sounds, and attractions of the state's capital city.
 This growth can be attributed to a booming job scene, where Austin has emerged as a major entrepreneurial hub, as well as to the celebration of culture, outdoor activities, and good quality of life.
 Local events and facilities offer a wide range of amenities.

-Looking to make the move to Austin, or planning a visit?
+Looking to make the move to Austin, and searching homes for sale or planning a visit?
 Here are a few fast facts about Austin:

 Population within city limits: over 1 million